sprillo/cs267-project/README.md

 # CherryML: Scalable Maximum Likelihood Estimation of Phylogenetic Models

-To reproduce all figures in our paper, proceed as follows.
+To reproduce all figures in our paper, proceed as follows:

 ## Install requirements